 - To prevent a contractor with access to a business’s confidential information from using that information to set up a competing business, etc.

-A “Two-Way” Confidentiality Agreement (also referred to as a “Mutual”, “Reciprocal” or “Bilateral” agreement) is used when both parties are disclosing confidential information to each other.
+A “Two-Way” Confidentiality Contract (also referred to as a “Mutual”, “Reciprocal” or “Bilateral” agreement) is used when both parties are disclosing confidential information to each other.
 For example, they may be considering a partnership in a business, buying something together or developing something together and both people have confidential information to share with one another.
 Both parties agree not to disclose this confidential information and both people are under the same duty of confidentiality.

-How does a Confidentiality Agreement work?
+How does a Confidentiality Contract work?

 Why use a Confidentiality Agreement?

 Individuals and organisations at times have to share information with others that they would not like the public to come across and they would like to protect.
 Other times they are involved in disputes and other matters that they also would like to keep private.
-When these instances occur, to ensure that those who receive information keep the information private, it is common to enter into a Non-Disclosure or Confidentiality Agreement.
+When these instances occur, to ensure that those who receive information keep the information private, it is common to enter into a Non-Disclosure or Confidentiality arrangement.

 When should I use a Confidentiality Agreement?